wysh2503/MBS4545/README.md

-Refer to the file on how to install WSL (WSL2) with Ubuntu18.04 and GUI from Remote Desktop
+Refer to the file on how to install WSL (WSL2) with Ubuntu18.04 and GUI from Remote Desktop Another tutorial on how to install Ubuntu18.04 on VMware is posted on Moodle.
+Check it out.

 We will install ROS (Melodic) and Turtlebot3 packages.
 Note: ROS (Kinetic) will also work.